 John and Katherine Fox Scholarship: Awarded to a freshman in the top ten per cent of his class who has demonstrated leadership in his high school associated with Eagle Scouts, student government, and other organizations, and continues such leadership both on the Wabash campus and in the community.

 Barbara and Galan W. “Dutch” Freise ’48 Scholarship: This scholarship provides need-based financial assistance to Wabash students from the rural areas of Illinois.
 Need should take precedence over academic credentials when awarding this scholarship.

 Garner-Gustafson Scholarship in Chemistry: This scholarship is awarded based on merit and financial need, supporting students majoring in chemistry or biochemistry.
-Students must maintain a 3.6 academic GPA in their major and be ranked in the top 10% of their class, and dedicate at least two years to a volunteer activity.
+Students must maintain a minimum grade point average in their major and be ranked in the top 10% of their class, and dedicate at least two years to a volunteer activity.
 Dr. James Bert Garner, Class of 1893, earned multiple advanced academic degrees in chemistry from various institutions, including Wabash, where he was the distinguished Peck Professor of Chemistry (1901-14).
 In addition to being an educator and director of research careers, he was a distinguished inventor who held 23 patents.

 Albert M. Gavit Scholarship: Established by his widow, Mrs. Ann Gavit, the scholarship is awarded to a Wabash student entering the sophomore year whose freshman record shows the greatest potential for original and creative work in the humanities.
 Mr. Gavit was a member of the Class of 1947.